couchbase/cbft/IDEAS.md

 the mapping of buckets and vbuckets/partitions to PIndexes/Streams/Feeds.
-A Manager singleton will be that single "global" object in a cbft process rather than having many global variables.
+A Manager singleton will be that single "global" object in a cbft process rather than having many global variables (although for testing, there might be many Manager instances in a test process to validate concurrency scenarios, etc).
 A Manager has API to create and delete logical indexes for higher levels of cbft (like admin REST endpoints).

 The Manager has helpers: Planner & Janitor.
 When a new logical "full text index" is created for a bucket, for example, the Manager engages